Outpatient AI operations - Lawrenceville, GA

 • Audit log export for compliance review

 How a pilot starts.
 You pick the one workflow leaking the most revenue or staff hours right now.
-We build that, deploy it on the BAA-gated stack, and prove the savings in 14 days.
-The other workflows expand from there only when the first one is stable and the math is on the table.
+We build that on BAA-gated tools, and within about two weeks you can see from the first real operating signals whether it is worth expanding.
+The other workflows follow only when the first one is stable and the math is on the table.
+That pick is not something I can make from the outside.
+It comes from 60 minutes of mapping it together.

 Three workflows.
 Walk through any of them with me.

-Synthetic patient data, BAA-gated stack, end-to-end traceable.
+Synthetic patient data, BAA-gated tools, end-to-end traceable.
 Same pattern extends to every category above.

 01